30 Seconds To Save A Life: Save the Children

 30 Seconds To Save A Life

-Ahead of this Save the Children campaigners have been raising awareness and urging David Cameron to help end this crisis and bring the subject to the forefront of the UN agenda.
+Ahead of this Save the Children, campaigners have been raising awareness.
+Urging David Cameron to help end this crisis and bring the subject to the forefront of the UN agenda.

 We want world leaders to pledge to tackle to dire shortfall of health care workers in the poorest countries.